Keyboard shortcuts

 Security considerations

 • Each account is identified by the SHA-256 thumbprint of its JWK public key.
-The thumbprint is stored in the database to enable fast lookup without storing or parsing the full public key on every request.
+The server uses this thumbprint to look up accounts without needing to parse or compare full public key material on every request.

 • Key rollover is the only mechanism to change the signing key.
 There is no password or other credential; possession of the private key is the sole proof of identity.